-Thank you
+Thank you.

 I think after 6 months they have to pay you interest.
-You should see something soon YAY
+You should see something soon.
+YAY

 They have 6 months from the date of the first oil or gas being sold to get you a check unless your title isn’t clear.
 That doesn’t mean the day they start producing the well, but when oil or gas are sold.
 After 6 months, you need to write them a certified letter and ask for 12% interest.

-Thank you that is so helpful
+Thank you that is so helpful.

 They should have already had you ratify your lease.
 What company.
 You should have had some correspondence with the company.
 Call them - Kimberly Smith Development Resources Inc

-Wow there a lot of us
+Wow, there are a lot of us.

 Around 450 for us.
-Good luck
+Good luck.

-They started production in Oct 4
+They started production on Oct 4.

 Dear Ms. Pace,